-- (1) Reconstruct a fractal: For one of the interesting fractals in the class notes or on our web page, reconstruct the affine maps from the mapping L-picture.
+(1) Reconstruct a fractal: For one of the interesting fractals in the class notes or on our web page, reconstruct the affine maps from the mapping L-picture.
 Check your work with the TESTMAP procedure, and when you get the template right regenerate your fractal.
 (Depending on which fractal you choose, you may find that you need to do some fine-tuning of the parameter values to get the fractal as nice as you would like.)
 Explain how you use the L-diagram to reconstruct the parameter values of the affine transformations; explain this reconstruction in detail for just one of your transformations.
-This explanation may be inserted as text into your maple fractal file. - (2) Make an original fractal: perhaps you have a shape you want to create, or maybe you want to see what kind of fractal you get from an interesting template.
-Experiment!
-Make something that you would be proud to have in the on-line art gallery.
-If you find several fractals you really like please send them to us, but one will suffice.
+This explanation may be inserted as text into your Maple fractal file, or you can write the explanation in MS Word.